tenso/companies/README.md

 # companies

 # Prio
+* Make a View class into table model so many can exist to same underlying data. qml pages can then use own views.
+* make a central model for save/load etc.
 * segfault when changing DCF years: dont know more...
 * feedback on analysis and stock price!
 (FeedbackPage).